sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-3.md

 ---

 ## Instructions
-Create 4 entries, 2 for each of your collections, and create pages for them
+Create 4 entries, 2 for each of your collections.
+Use nuxt-content to show them.
+Lorem Ipsum content is fine body text but titles need to be easily distinguishable.

 ## Marking Rubric

 1. Configuration